ContentSquare/chproxy/README.md

     # By default responses aren't cached.
     cache: "longterm"

-    # ParamGroup name to use
+    # An optional group of params to send to ClickHouse with each proxied request.
+    # These params may be set in param_groups block.
     #
-    # By default no additional params are used
+    # By default no additional params are sent to ClickHouse.
     params: "web"

     # The maximum number of requests that may wait for their chance